theadhithyankr/spreadler/README.md

-This is an AI chatbot that mimics gemini AI by google
+This is an app that acts as your personalized AI trainer